telerik/fiddler-everywhere-docs/knowledge-base/how-to-capture-nodejs-traffic.md

 ![Successfully captured NodeJS traffic](../images/kb/nodejs/success-capture-nodejs.png)

-### Setting Fiddler Everywhere alongside the Node Proxy
+## Setting Fiddler Everywhere alongside the Node Proxy

 After setting the proxy, either globally or explicitly, for your Node.js process, Fiddler Everywhere will immediately start capturing all of the traffic that goes through the Node proxy.
 You can turn off the **Live Traffic** switch to capture only the process from your Node.js libraries.
-Turning on the **Live Traffic** switch will set Fiddler as a system proxy and the **Live Traffic** will start capturing traffic for all applications that use the OS system proxy.
+Turning on the **Live Traffic** switch will set Fiddler as a system proxy, and the **Live Traffic** will start capturing traffic for all applications that use the OS system proxy.